Welcome to the Barefoot Midwifery website

 We are committed to your care

-We are committed to providing you the best care within our knowledge.
-We believe you have chosen a home birth and midwifery care because you want to do all that you possibly can to have a healthy baby & good birth experience.
+I am committed to providing you the best care within my knowledge.
+I believe you have chosen a home birth and midwifery care because you want to do all that you possibly can to have a healthy baby & good birth experience.
 A commitment to following these eight simple suggestions (just eight!) will help you to get a new start, which is an acronym for: NEW START

 Nutritious food – should be eaten at regular intervals in a relaxed atmosphere.
 Lots of fruit and vegetables, a variety of whole grains and good sources of protein.

 Exercise – on a REGULAR basis at whatever you enjoy most, as long as it is not harmful to you or the baby.
 Brisk walking outside, from 1 to 3 miles a day, is an excellent form of exercise for expectant mothers.
 A combination of aerobic exercise that gets your heart rate up PLUS stretching/toning exercise especially for parts of the body involved in labor and birth are key.
 I carry an excellent DVD product to purchase.

 Water – inside and out!
 Drink 2 quarts of pure water (four 16 oz. glasses) between meals.
 Drinking water with your meal dilutes the enzymes necessary for digestion and slows the process.
 This can be one cause for indigestion/heartburn.
 Warm baths or showers daily, to cleanse the skin (which is an elimination organ) help rid the body of unwanted poisons and waste products.
 Use a body brush, loofah or nylon bath scrubbie to help invigorate the skin & remove toxins.

 Sunshine – on the skin as often as possible to increase the formation of Vitamin D. It has been shown that morning sunshine especially between the hours of 10:00 am and 12:00 pm regulates the hormones and strengthens the reproductive organs.